Weak optimal transport with unnormalized kernels: Introduction

 where $p=(p^x)_{x\in \X}$ is a probability kernel from $\X$ to $\Y$ (which is $\mu$ almost surely unique).
 In an informal way, for all $x \in \X$ the probability $p^x \in \mathcal{P}(\Y)$ contains all the information about how the mass taken at $x$ is distributed over $\Y$.
 Using this notation, one sees in particular that

-which highlights the fact that in the Monge-Kantorovich optimal transport problem, the mass transfers from $\X$ to $\Y$ are penalized only through their mean costs $\int \omega (x,y)\,p^x(dy)$, $x\in \X.$ In contrast, the Weak Optimal Transport (WOT) framework allows to consider more general penalizations on the probability kernel $p$.
+which highlights that, in the Monge-Kantorovich optimal transport problem, the mass transfers from $\X$ to $\Y$ are penalized only through their mean costs $\int \omega (x,y)\,p^x(dy)$, $x\in \X.$ By contrast, the Weak Optimal Transport (WOT) framework allows to consider more general penalizations on the probability kernel $p$.
 Given a cost function $c : \X \times \mathcal{P}(\Y) \to \R$ assumed to be measurable and bounded from below, the weak optimal transport cost between $\mu$ and $\nu$ is defined as